-% notes will be limited initially to \$ in aggregate The principal amount and the % notes will be limited initially to \$ in aggregate principal amount.
-The notes will be issued in denominations of \$1,000 and integral multiples of \$1,000 and will bear interest from August , 2001 at the respective annual rates set forth on the cover page of this prospectus supplement.
-The % notes will mature on August , 20 and the , 20 % notes will mature on August .
-Interest will be payable semi-annually on February and August , commencing February , 2002, to the holders of record of our notes on the preceding February 1 and August 1, respectively.
-The notes will be issued in book-entry form.
-See "Description of Debt Securities -- Registered Global Securities" in the prospectus.
+Our notes will be limited initially to \$480,000,000 in aggregate principal amount.
+Our notes will be issued in denominations of \$1,000 and integral multiples of \$1,000, will bear interest from June 13, 2001, at the annual rate set forth on the cover page of this prospectus supplement, and will mature on June 15, 2031.

 We may, from time to time, without the consent of the existing holders of the notes, issue additional notes under the indenture having the same terms as these notes in all respects, except for issue date, issue price and the initial interest payment date.
-Any such additional notes will be consolidated with and form a single series with the applicable notes being offered by this prospectus supplement.
+Any such additional notes will be consolidated with and form a single series with the notes being offered by this prospectus supplement.

-The notes have no sinking fund provisions.
+Our notes have no sinking fund provisions.